-During 2012, OAH's active cases totaled 1,214.
-New cases that came in during the year totaled 1,047 the year.
-In the table below, OAH's active 2012 caseload is divided into eleven groups.
+During 2013, OAH's active cases totaled 2,219.
+New cases that came in during the year totaled 1,870 the year.
+The number of cases closed in 2013 totaled 1,723.
+In the table below, OAH's active 2013 caseload is divided into eleven groups.
 The first (Business, Professional & Occupational Licensing/Regulation) crosses several departments.
 The "other" group does as well.
-It includes occupational safety and health; environmental conservation; substantiated child abuse/neglect; public offices commission; film tax credits; violent crime victim's compensation; workers' compensation (conflict cases); and various education-related subjects, among others.
+It includes occupational safety and health; environmental conservation; substantiated child abuse/neglect; public offices commission; violent crime victim's compensation; and workers' compensation (conflict cases), among others.